Public engagement

 Kletsheads podcast

 Kletsheads is the podcast all about bilingual children for parents, teachers and speech language therapists.
 What can you expect if you’re raising your children bilingually?
 What’s important?
 What will help your children’s language development and what won’t?
 In each episode, I discuss the science behind the language development of bilingual children with another expert.
 Along the way, there are practical tips, we hear from children about what it’s like growing up with two or more languages, and we talk to parents and professionals about their experiences with bilingual children.
 The Dutch edition is available at www.kletsheadspodcast.nl and the English edition at www.kletsheadspodcast.org).
-Or search for Kletsheads [English edition] or Kletsheads [Nederlandse editie] in Apple Podcasts, Spotify or your favourite podcast app.
+The last episode dropped in 2023 but all 87(!) are still available on the website or in your favourite podcast app.

 Workshops & training